yashshah1/blog/_posts/2020-05-22-why-i-dislike-collab.md

 ## #3 - Reads from a mounted GDrive are **_also asynchronous_**

-The above problem caused us a lot of headaches.
+#2 caused us a lot of headaches.
 To circumvent it.
 We decided to take the _normal_ way out.

 I set up the GDrive client for Windows(Yes, Google has long promised one for Linux, but hasn't delivered.), and started uploading my dataset, unzipped, a single image at a time (UGH!)

 Fast Forward 3 days, the dataset is uploaded.
 No more unzipping required 🥳🥳.

-Our training loop has a simple DataLoader which uses `os.listdir()` and `f.read()`, the typical.
+Our training loop has a simple DataLoader which uses `os.listdir()` and `imread()`, the typical.

 Just to recap, ~340k images; 7 folders, 6 of which have 50k images and the last one has ~40k.
 We begin training, and BOOM it works, WOHOOO! right?
 Wrong.